Return of the Ancients

 • Free respec — toggle nodes on/off any time.

 Breachstone splinters stack into a special wombgift that turns in at the Genesis Tree for a Breachstone.
-Breach Domains spawn on the Atlas; the Breachstone reveals the maps inside.
+Use it on the hiveborn foothold — Breach Domains spawn on the Atlas, and the Breachstone reveals the maps inside.
 Encounters within a domain:

-• Breach Hives — fuelled by the Keepers' flame; burn them by walking through.
-Each one destroyed pulls more Hiveborn; extra rewarding for Wombgifts.
+• Outskirts — Breach Hives — fuelled by the Keepers' flame; burn them by walking through.
+Each one destroyed pulls more Hiveborn; encounters are extra rewarding for Wombgifts.

 • Sky Hives — a multi-wave encounter defending Ailith while she closes the domain.